 - Double vision

-As we mentioned above, irritation is a common side effect; however, if the irritation continues for more than 12 days or increases suddenly, this means that the lenses are not suitable for your eye and it is best to contact your eye care specialist immediately.
+As we mentioned above, irritation is a common side effect.
+However, if the irritation continues for more than 12 days or worsens suddenly, this means that the lenses are not suitable for your eye and it is best to discontinue use and contact your eye care specialist immediately.

 Should You Be Concerned About the Adjustment Period?

-The discomfort or vision issues while adjusting to your contact lenses are usually short-term.
+The discomfort or vision issues that arise while adjusting to your contact lenses are usually short-term.
 Most initial problems will disappear as you get used to wearing lenses.
 If issues persist, it is better for your eye health to stop wearing the lenses and contact your eye doctor.

 - Use soft lenses that are very comfortable and easier to adjust to.